Introduction

 Pitts Circus

-In 2017, a film titled “Pitts Circus” raised over $1 million in funding through the use of digital tokens and smart contracts.
-According to the producer of the movie, Pitts Circus was the first movie to integrate blockchain technology with the movie industry.
-The people who funded the movie with the help of the tokens would be able to watch the movie for free and also receive shares which would entitle them to profits that are made by the movie till 2036.
+In 2017, a film titled “Pitts Circus” raised over $1 million in funding through digital tokens and smart contracts.
+According to the movie producer, Pitts Circus was the first movie to integrate blockchain technology with the movie industry.
+The people who funded the film with the help of the tokens would be able to watch the movie for free and also receive shares which would entitle them to profits made by the film Holly till 2036.

 The movie was nominated in several award categories at the Amsterdam International Film Festival.
-It has also been nominated in the best experimental film, best director, and best producer categories at the Independent Film Festival in Los Angeles.
-Swiss DINAcon also nominated it under the digital sustainability category as well.
+It has also been set in the best experimental film, director, and producer categories at the Independent Film Festival in Los Angeles.
+Swiss DINAcon also nominated it under the digital sustainability category.

 Zero Contact

-In 2021 Enderby Entertainment’s Zero Contact (starring Anthony Hopkins) became the first Hollywood feature film released as an NFT.
+In 2021 Enderby Entertainment’s Zero Contact (starring Anthony Hopkins) became the first Hollywood feature films released as an NFT.

-While a nearly six-figure return is certainly not a bad result, it’s next to nothing compared to what some of the art world’s most expensive NFTs have garnered — or what top films gross at the box office, for that matter.
+While a nearly six-figure return is certainly a good result.
+It’s next to nothing compared to what some of the art world’s most expensive NFTs have garnered — or what top films gross at the box office, for that matter.

 Conclusion

-If you’re looking for a new way to fund and distribute your film, consider using crypto and the blockchain.
-With this method, you can create a digital token for your film and use a smart contract to track ownership and distribution rights.
-Plus, because everything is built on the blockchain, it’s secure and transparent.
+If you’re looking for a new way to fund and distribute your film, consider using crypto and the Blockchain.
+With this method, you can create a digital token for your movie and use a smart contract to track ownership and distribution rights.
+Plus, everything is secure and transparent because it is built on the Blockchain.
 So why not give it a try?